Best bookshelf stereo: 9 to transform any living room

-Size: How small does your bookshelf stereo really need to be?
+How small does your bookshelf stereo really need to be?
 The Boytone will really only work for people who have a lot of space in their living room.
 If you’re limited on room, you could always go for the Yamaha MCR-B020BL.
 We love this device for its compact shape, and range of amazing features, like AM/FM radio, remote control performance, and Bluetooth streaming.

-Features: What kind of modern features do you want with your stereo?
+What kind of modern features do you want with your stereo?
 If you’re just looking for something basic, like Bluetooth, you can find that with a lot of devices today.
 We particularly like the Phillips FX10 for Bluetooth performance.
 On the other hand, for something more advanced, try the Denon CEOL-N10.
 This product comes with Alexa built-in so you can manage your music with voice control.

-Design: How do you want your stereo to look?
+How do you want your stereo to look?
 Some all-in-one systems, like the Bose Wave, offer a fantastic modern aesthetic that will fit into any newer home.
 On the other hand, if you like the idea of a more vintage experience, you can’t go wrong with the Toshiba TY-CWU700.
 Just looking at this product makes us feel nostalgic.

-Versatility: Finally, aside from FM/AM radio, what do you want your stereo to be able to play?
+Finally, aside from FM/AM radio, what do you want your stereo to be able to play?
 There are options on the market for everything from cassette tapes to CDs and even vinyl records.
 If your chosen device is Bluetooth enabled, you can also play your own music with the tap of a button.

 Picking the best bookshelf stereo

+The best bookshelf stereo is easier to find than you might think.
 Bookshelf stereos come in a wide selection of shapes and sizes designed to suit every taste.

 The product that’s right for you will depend on what you need from your new sound machine.
 If, for instance, you’re looking for genuine room-filling sound, then you’ll love the incredible quality of the Denon D-M41.
 It isn’t the cheapest option, though.